-Remembering the Sandy Hook Elementary school shooting victims
+Remembering the Sandy Hook Elementary School shooting victims

-Five years after the Sandy Hook Elementary School shooting, here is a look back at the 20 children and six educators who lost their lives that day.
+Six years after the Sandy Hook Elementary School shooting in Newtown, Connecticut, here is a look back at the 20 children and six educators who lost their lives that day.

 Interested in Sandy Hook?Add Sandy Hook as an interest to stay up to date on the latest Sandy Hook news, video, and analysis from ABC News.